evangelospafilis/prego_web_site/_pages/approach.md

 permalink: /approach/
 ---

-**PREGO:** Process, environment, organism (PREGO) is a systems-biology approach to elucidate ecosystem function at the microbial dimension.
+PREGO Process, environment, organism (PREGO) is a systems-biology approach to elucidate ecosystem function at the microbial dimension.

 Photograph from South Heraklion
 QnA Shaped: